GavinLIgy/GavinLI.github.io/_posts/2024-08-04-R4DGT-accept-post.md

   - Paper Accept
 ---

-Many Congratulations to Mr. Guangyan LI (Gavin), for his paper accepted in ACM Transactions on Reconfigurable Technology and Systems (TRETS).
+Many Congratulations to Mr. Guangyan LI (Gavin), for his paper accepted in ACM Transactions on Reconfigurable Technology and Systems (ACM TRETS).
 The title of the paper is “ProgramGalois: A Programmable Generator of Radix-4 Discrete Galois Transformation Architecture for Lattice-based Cryptography”.